Danube Cycling Path – The Ultimate Guide

 In this article, we will talk about the last part of Danubiana we have traveled, from Vàc to Vienna.

 Below you can see the track of the route, keep in mind that in some places you can also ride the cycleway on the other side of the river.
-We where coming from Slovakia into Hungary so we hit the bike path around Vac, but you can also start in Budapest if you are interested in visiting the city.
+We were coming from Slovakia into Hungary so we hit the bike path around Vac, but you can also start in Budapest if you are interested in visiting the city.

 Learn More about Cycling in Slovakia